NCAA Football 09: Demo

 and with 2 minute quarters at varsity level.
 A mascot game is also available with the Florida Gators versus the Texas Longhorns.

 Retired online play

 On February 5, 2011, EA retired online play for several old games, including NCAA Football 09 for all platforms.

 Reception

-The PS3 and Xbox 360 versions of NCAA Football 09 were generally well received by critics, earning scores of 81/100 and 83/100, respectively.
-However, the Wii versions received mixed to negative reactions.
+The PlayStation 3 and Xbox 360 versions of NCAA Football 09 were generally well received by critics.
+Reviewers praised the addition of the new Online Dynasty mode and the improved animation system, which allowed for more fluid and realistic player movements.
+However, the Wii version, which was branded as NCAA Football 09 All-Play, received mixed to negative reactions.
+Critics faulted the Wii release for its stripped-down features, inferior graphics compared to the other consoles, and the implementation of the "All-Play" control scheme, which was criticized as being overly simplistic and alienating to traditional football gamers.